donnergottt/redundant-MPTCP-rMPTCP-/README.md

 # redundant-MPTCP-rMPTCP-
+by Pascal A. Klein, Martin Verbunt, Axel Hunger, University Duisburg-Essen

-redundant Scheduler for MPTCP, dynamically adding redundant data segments utilizing different subflows for improved latency
+A redundant Scheduler for MPTCP, dynamically adding redundant data segments utilizing different subflows for improved latency

 This Scheduler is an extension for MPTCP and has several improvements regarding the standard redundant mechanisms: